Klipper3d/klipper/docs/Measuring_Resonances.md

 soldering and crimping.
 The ADXL345 can be connected to the SPI interface of a Raspberry Pi or MCU board (it needs to be reasonably fast).
-The MPU family can be connected to the I2C interface of a Raspberry Pi directly, or to an I2C interface of an MCU board (it needs to support 400kbit/s *fast mode*).
+The MPU family can be connected to the I2C interface of a Raspberry Pi directly, or to an I2C interface of an MCU board that supports 400kbit/s *fast mode* in Klipper.

 When sourcing accelerometers, be aware that there are a variety of different PCB board designs and different clones of them.
 If it is going to be connected to a